new482/api-assignment/README.md

 ## Assignment installation ##
-Clone the project and get into api-assigment directory.
+Clone the project and get into api-assignment directory.

 ```
 bundle install